July 4, 2023

 10. Fly Over Bora Bora

-The iconic island of Bora Bora features on postcards and magazine covers around the world.
-In my opinion, the best way see these famous views is from the air.
-So if you can, I’d recommend taking a scenic helicopter tour of Bora Bora.
-Bring your camera and enjoy the dramatic mountain surrounded by it’s turquoise lagoon and fringing islands.
+The iconic main island of Bora Bora features on postcards and magazine covers around the world.
+In my opinion, the best way to see these famous views is from the air.
+So when you’re planning what to do in Bora Bora, I’d recommend taking a scenic helicopter tour of Bora Bora.
+Bring your camera and enjoy the dramatic mountain surrounded by its turquoise lagoon and fringing islands.

 The other way to see Bora Bora from above is as you arrive and depart via plane.
 If possible grab a window seat, and you’ll probably cry (like me) as you witness this magical place for the first time.